9 Safe And Beneficial Exercise Ideas For People With Lower Back Pain

-And it has also been shown to be a great way for people to reduce their back pain and improve their fitness levels (31).
+And it has also been shown to be a great way for people to reduce their back pain and improve their fitness levels.

-This is because it's a low-impact exercise that gives you a good aerobic exercise without putting a strain on your joints.
+This is because it's a low-impact exercise that gives you a good aerobic exercise without putting extra strain on your joints.

-So why not make cycling a part of your daily life?
+So why not make cycling a part of your life?

-If you have an opportunity to cycle into work it can be a great way to get the exercise you need while also saving a packet on commuting costs.
+You may have the opportunity to cycle into work, which is a great way to get the exercise you need while also saving a packet on commuting costs.

-Also there are plenty of cycling clubs around now for leisure cyclists, so it can be a great hobby to take up and make new friends locally.
+There are also plenty of cycling clubs around for leisure cyclists that are great to join and meet new friends locally.

-And if cycling outside doesn't float your boat you can use the indoor exercise bikes at your local gym to get your workout.
+And if cycling outside doesn't float your boat, you can always use the indoor exercise bikes at your local gym to get your workout.

 So you have plenty of options if you fancy getting into cycling.